aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ???+ note
 	Powertools doesn't have support for files, form data, and header parameters at the moment.
 If you're interested in this, please [open an issue](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=feature-request%2Ctriage&projects=&template=feature_request.yml&title=Feature+request%3A+TITLE).

-Adding titles and descriptions to your parameters is beneficial because it clarifies the intended use and constraints of the API for end-users and developers alike.
-When the API is rendered in OpenAPI documentation tools, these annotations will be converted into readable descriptions, providing a self-explanatory interface for interacting with your API.
-This can significantly improve the developer experience and reduce the learning curve for new users of your API.
+Titles and descriptions clarify parameter use and constraints for both end-users and developers.
+In OpenAPI documentation tools, these annotations become readable descriptions, offering a self-explanatory API interface.
+This enhances the developer experience and eases the learning curve for new API users.

-Here's a table of all possible customizations you can do:
+Below is a table detailing all possible parameter customizations:

 | Field name            | Type          | Description                                                                                                                                 |
 |-----------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------|